mjopenglsdl/small3d/README.md

     cd build
     cmake ..

 Open *small3d/build/small3d.sln* with Visual Studio.
 Build the solution.
 Then, copy all the .dll files from *small3d/deps/lib* to *small3d/build/Debug*.
-Aslo copy the resources directoy from *small3d/build* to *small3d/build/debug* and the *samplegame/resources* directory from *small3d/build* to *small3d/build/Debug*, maintaining the same structure (don't merge it with the other resources directory).
+Aslo copy the resources directoy from *small3d/build* to *small3d/build/debug* and the *samplegame/resources* directory from *small3d/build* to *small3d/build/Debug*, merging it with the other *resources* directory.

 From here on you can execute the sample game (*avoidthebug3d.exe*) or the unit tests (*small3dTest.exe*), either by double-clicking on them or via the command line, or debug them with Visual Studio.